-(a) Conduct or participate in any Class II or Class III gaming operation within Wyandotte Indian Country other than at the gaming facilities.
+(a) Conduct or participate in Class II or Class III Gaming operations on Wyandotte Nation Indian Lands other than at the licensed gaming facilities.

-(b) Receive, distribute, apply or divert any property, funds, proceeds or other assets of the Enterprise to the benefit of any individual or any other person except as authorized by this

-Ordinance and the Resolution of the Tribe establishing the Enterprise.

-(c) Tamper with any equipment used in the conduct of Tribal gaming operations with the intent to cause any person to win or lose any wager other than in accord with the publicity announced rules of such gaming operations.

-(d) Do any other act in connection with the conduct of the Tribal gaming operations with the intent to affect the outcome of any wager other than in accord with the publicity announced rules of such gaming operations.

-(e) To alter or misrepresent the outcome or other event on which wagers have been made after the outcome is made sure but before it is revealed to the players.

-(f) To place, increase or decrease a bet or to determine the course of play after acquiring knowledge, not available to all players, of the outcome of the game or any event that affects the outcome of the game or which is the subject of the bet or to aid anyone in acquiring such knowledge for the purpose of placing, increasing or decreasing a bet or determining the course of play contingent upon that event or outcome.

-(g) To claim, collect or take, or attempt to claim, collect or take, money or anything of value in or from a gambling game, with intent to defraud, without having made a wager thereon, or to claim, collect or take an amount greater than the amount won.
+- (b) Receive, distribute, apply or divert any property, funds, proceeds or other assets of the Enterprise to the benefit of any individual or any other person except as authorized by this Ordinance and the Resolution of the Nation establishing the Enterprise. - (c) Tamper with any equipment used in the conduct of Tribal gaming operations with the intent to cause any person to win or lose any wager other than in accord with the publicly announced rules of such gaming operations. - (d) Commit any other act in connection with the conduct of the Tribal gaming operations with the intent to affect the outcome of any wager other than in accord with the publicly announced rules of such gaming operations. - (e) Alter or misrepresent the outcome or other event on which wagers have been made after the outcome is made sure but before it is revealed to the players. - (f) Place, increase or decrease a bet or to determine the course of play after acquiring knowledge, not available to all players, of the outcome of the game or any event that affects the outcome of the game or which is the subject of the bet or to aid anyone in acquiring such knowledge for the purpose of placing, increasing or decreasing a bet or determining the course of play contingent upon that event or outcome. - (g) Claim, collect or take, or attempt to claim, collect or take, money or anything of value in or from a gambling game, with intent to defraud, without having made a wager thereon, or to claim, collect or take an amount greater than the amount won.

-(h) To place or increase a bet after acquiring knowledge of the outcome of the game or other event which is the subject of the bet, including past-posting and pressing bets.

-(i) To reduce the amount wagered or cancel the bet after acquiring knowledge of the outcome of the game or other event which is the subject of the bet, including pinching bets.

-(j) To manipulate, with the intent to cheat, any component of an electronic game of chance or gaming device in a manner contrary to the designed and normal operational purpose for the component.
-Knowingly to use other than coins or tokens approved by the Tribal Gaming Agency or other lawful coin, legal tender of the United States of America, or to use coin not of the same denomination as the coin intended to be used in the gambling game.

-(k) To possess, with the intent to use, any device to assist in projecting the outcome of the game, in keeping track of the cards played, in analyzing the probability of the occurrence of an event relating to the game, or in analyzing the strategy for playing or betting to be used in the game.

-(1) To use any device or means to cheat, or to possess any such device while at the gaming facility.
+- (h) Place or increase a bet after acquiring knowledge of the outcome of the game or the event which is the subject of the bet, including past-posting and pressing bets. - (i) Reduce the amounts wagered or cancel the bet after acquiring knowledge of the outcome of the game or other event which is the subject of the bet, including pinching bets. - (j) Manipulate, with the intent to cheat, any component of an electronic game or chance or gaming device in a manner contrary to the designed and normal operational purpose for the component.
+Knowingly to use other than coins or tokens approved by the Tribal Gaming Agency or other lawful coin, legal tender of the United States of America, or to use coin not of the same denomination as the coin intended to be used in the gambling game. - (k) Possess, with the intent to use, any device to assist in projecting the outcome of the game, in keeping track of the cards played, in analyzing the probability of the occurrence of an event relating to the game, or in analyzing the strategy for playing or betting to be used in the game. - Use any device or means to cheat, or to possess any such device while at the gaming facility.

-12. SERVICE OF PROCESS.
+SECTION 12.
+SERVICE OF PROCESS.